Cannabis Activist Sign Up

 Currently, the statistics are showing an increase in simple possession arrests by the Wisconsin State Patrol.
 While decriminalization efforts seem to have almost completely stalled out.

 Governor Evers had received a B+ rating from the National Organization of Marijuana Reform (NORML) during his 2018 Governor campaign.
-Since then he has morphed into one of the leading Governors in the USA on the issue of cannabis reform.
+Since then he has morphed into one of the leading Governors in the USA on the issue of cannabis reform and is maintaining an A+ rating.

 This is yet another sign that Wisconsin Governor Tony Evers (D) is championing cannabis reform.
 Comes in the form of a letter to Congressional Leaders, urging them to approve the SAFE Banking Act.